dagster-io/dagster/docs/README.md

 Solution:

 You likely need to rebuild your tox environment.
-To do this, run
+To do this, run:

 ```
 dagster/docs $ tox -r
 ```

-to rebuild the environment for every tox command, or run
+to rebuild the environment for every tox command, or run:

 ```
 dagster/docs $ tox -re sphinx
 ```